 Well guess what Mr. Winter, you just helped him sell hamburgers.

+Because I'm sure that people who wouldn't have paid much attention to the ads will now because your group has told them that they're dirty.
+And not only do those people have minds and eyes they also buy burgers.
+I know that if I were anywhere near a place where there was a Carl's Jr. or a Hardee's I'd spend six bucks on one of those burgers just to spite the PTC.
 When you look at the ads, you have to ask if the PTC would have been so indignant if it wasn't Paris Hilton in those ads, if it were some no name model not the star of The Simple Life and those notorious amateur sex videos.
 I doubt it.
 The PTC cites the fact that the ad has been run on sports programs "that parents and grandparents might understandably assume would be free of sexually offensive content" but it's a fact that the commercial in question is no raunchier than a lot of beer ads that have been a staple of TV sports for decades.
 And they were costumes that are a lot skimpier than what Hilton is wearing.
 They are, if I'm not mistaken, called bikinis.
 In addition the earlier ads for the Carl's Jr. Western Bacon Six Dollar Burger (featuring a "no-name" model riding a mechanical bull in slow motion while eating a burger) is arguably just as sexy.
 Both ads are on the Carl's Jr. website.

-(Oh and by the way, it's a cloth bathing suit of the type that most members of the PTC couldn't hope to afford.
+(Oh and by the way, it's a cloth bathing suit of the type that most members of the PTC couldn't hope to afford.)

 No comments: